 The costs of bankruptcy proceedings include as follows:

-In bankruptcy proceedings, each creditor bears its own costs of proceedings, whereas costs of the court and other bodies in the proceedings, i.e. participants in the proceedings are settled from the sources as provided by law.
+In pre-bankruptcy and bankruptcy proceedings, each creditor bears its own costs of proceedings, whereas costs of the court and other bodies in the proceedings, i.e. participants in the proceedings are settled from the sources as provided by law.

 The costs of proceedings may be settled from the debtor’s assets.
 To settle the costs of proceedings, funds that have been collected by encashing the debtor’s assets may be used, as well as funds that have been collected for that purpose prior to instituting the bankruptcy proceedings.